Percolation on triangulations: a bijective path to Liouville quantum gravity: The mating-of-trees correspondence

 Consider a zero-boundary GFF $\gff$ on $\D$.
 In short, the $\sqrt{8/3}$-LQG cone is the local limit around a point sampled from the LQG area measure of the $\sqrt{8/3}$-LQG surface $(\D,\gff+C)$ for $C\to +\infty$.
 However, \emph{convergence as LQG surfaces} is a subtle notion of convergence, as $\mub_{\gff+C}$ clearly does not have limit as a random measure.
 To obtain a meaningful limit, we follow \cite[Appendix A]{wedges}.
 Conditioning on $\gff$, let $z_0\in \D$ be sampled from the probability measure $\mub_{\gff}/\mub_{\gff}(\D)$.
-For $C>0$, let $R$ be chosen such that $\mub_{\gff^C} (\D)=1$, where $\gff^C(z)=\gff(R^{-1}(z+z_0)))+C-Q\log R$.
-Then $\gff^C$ converges in law as a random distribution to a random distribution $\gff$ on $\C$, which can be written as the so-called whole-plane GFF plus a radially symmetric continuous function.
+For $C>0$, let $R$ be chosen such that $\mub_{\gff^C} (\D)=1$, where $\gff^C(z)=\gff(R^{-1}(z+z_0)))+C-Q\log R$. \xin{(Note that $\gff^C$ is defined as $\wt \gff$ in~\eqref{eq:Q} with $\phi(z)=R^{-1}(z+z_0)$.)} Then $\gff^C$ converges in law as a random distribution to a random distribution $\gff$ on $\C$, which can be written as the so-called whole-plane GFF plus a \xin{random} radially symmetric continuous function.
 Moreover, $\mub_{\gff^C}$ converges in law to the random measure $\mub_{\gff}$ on $\C$ associated with $\gff$ as in~\eqref{eq:area} such that $\mub_{\gff}(\D)=1$.
 The morale behind this procedure is that one specifies a representative in the equivalence class (that is, the \emph{embedded} surface) consistently before taking the limit.
 In the example of the quantum cone studied here we choose the representative which gives unit mass to $\D$, and in the limit we obtain an embedded surface which also gives unit mass to $\D$.
 We could have chosen another representative, whose limit would be a different representative of the same $\sqrt{8/3}$-LQG surface.
-In this paper, when we refer to a \emph{$\sqrt{8/3}$-LQG cone}, we always refer to the particular representative $(\C,\gff)$ which gives unit mass to $\D$.
-However, all the results proved in this paper will hold regardless of the embedding.
+In this paper, when we refer to a \emph{$\sqrt{8/3}$-LQG cone}, we always refer to the particular representative $(\C,\gff)$ which gives unit mass to $\D$. \xin{This is merely for concreteness.
+Results in this paper either does not depend on the embedding, or once it is stated clearly for one embedding, it can be transferred to a statement under another embedding straightforwardly according to~\eqref{eq:Q}.}